PVA 2488 vs. Alternatives: Which One Reigns Supreme?

 Pros:

-- Extremely tough and durable bond
+- Remarkably tough and long-lasting bond

-- Good gap-filling properties
+- Effective gap-filling properties

 Cons:

-- Requires mixing before use
+- Requires mixing prior to use

 3. Super Glue (Cyanoacrylate)